ritza-co/BASIC-enterprise-ai-benchmark/README.md

 ### Adding new models

-To add a new model, you can add the model to the `available_models` array in the `basic.py` file.
+Add a new model to the `available_models` array in the `basic.py` file.
 The key should be the model name.

 ```python
 available_models = ["claude-3-opus-20240229", "gpt-4-1106-preview", "gpt-3.5-turbo-0125", "gpt-4"]
 ```

-You will also need to add the model to the `calculateModelCost` function.
-The function should return the cost of the model based on the AI providers pricing.
+You also need to add the model to the `calculateModelCost` function.
+The function should return the cost of the model based on the AI provider's pricing.

 ```python
 def calculateModelCost(model, token_usage):